rubymonsters/ruby-for-beginners/source/12-blocks/02-block_arguments.md

 The method `each` is defined on arrays, and it does just this:

-It takes each of the elements in the array, and calls the block, passing the element as an argument.
-The block can then do whatever you like it to do with the element.
+It takes each of the elements in the array and calls the block, passing the element as an argument.
+The block can then do whatever you want it to do with the element.
 In our case we interpolate it into a string and print it out to the screen.